by Jenny Leigh Hodgins

 I host Q & A sessions with my best piano tips for group members and regular promo threads where piano teachers or piano music product creators may share books, online piano courses, or teaching studios!

 Please invite others who will benefit from this info and conversation.
 Feel free to share this video.
 Tag a friend (on Facebook) by typing her/his name in the comments below.

-I look forward to joyful piano progress with you in my upcoming Masterclass for New & Returning Piano Learners!
+I look forward to joyful piano progress with you in the New & Returning Piano Learners supportive online community!

 In my PIANO blogs, you'll find ways to overcome boredom, get past musical and mental blocks, explore the creative process with piano, and improve musical progress through piano teacher recommended best practices and effective piano practice tips.